Help for friends and family

 What are the symptoms of MS?

-Sometimes symptoms are misunderstood by other people.
-Slurred speech or walking unsteadily can be symptoms of MS, but are sometimes mistaken for drunkenness.
-Poor performance in the workplace could be due to MS-related fatigue rather than laziness.
-It's best to keep an open mind and chat things through so that you are clear whether their MS is the cause of the difficulty.
+MS symptoms can be misunderstood by other people.
+Slurred speech or walking unsteadily can be symptoms of MS, but may be mistaken for drunkenness.
+Reduced performance in the workplace could be due to MS-related fatigue, but may be misinterpreted as laziness.
+Keep an open mind and chat things through so that you're clear whether their MS is the cause of the difficulty and, if so, whether you can do anything to help.

 Is everyone's MS the same?

-Different people with MS experience different symptoms.
 Some people will have few symptoms for many years, but others will be more severely affected.
 MS is very unpredictable from day to day and even from hour to hour.
-Also, it's not possible to say exactly how someone's MS will develop in the long-term.
+Also, it's not possible to say exactly how someone's MS will develop in the long term.

-Many people who are newly diagnosed experience relapses, which are periods of new or particularly bad symptoms.
-The symptoms experienced during a relapse usually improve and may go away completely, although this can take a few months.
+Many people who are newly diagnosed experience relapses, which are periods of new or particularly bad symptoms that begin suddenly.
+The symptoms usually improve and may go away completely, although this may take a few months.

 What is it like to be diagnosed with MS?

-For some people, diagnosis with MS happens rapidly after symptoms began very suddenly.
+For some people, diagnosis with MS happens rapidly especially if symptoms began very suddenly.
 Others may have experienced symptoms on and off for years and have been trying to find the cause.
 By the time other health conditions have been ruled out, they may be largely expecting their diagnosis.
+Consequently, reactions vary widely.

-They may be surprised, worried, tearful, depressed or angry.
+They may be shocked, surprised, worried, tearful, depressed, angry or in denial.
 Some people feel a lack of emotion or as if it is happening to someone else.
 Others may feel relieved that they have finally found the cause of their long-standing symptoms.
 Many people will feel very different emotions at different times and moods can change very rapidly.
 This is likely to feel uncomfortable for them and, perhaps, for you too.
-However, it is understandable as they will need time to learn about MS and what it might mean for them.
+However, it's understandable as they will need time to learn about MS and what it might mean for them.

 How might I feel about their diagnosis?